Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: INTRODUCTION

 \section{INTRODUCTION}

-Embodied agents are capable of simulating the humans behaviors \cite{kampmann_feedback_2012}.
-By observing and interacting with these human-like agents, we can gain a better understanding of ourselves as humans.
-Within a design context, analyzing how these agents operate in specific scenarios allows designers to uncover insights into potential user behaviors, needs, and experiences, making the embodied agents an inspirational design probe in the user-centered design process.
+Embodied agents are capable of simulating the human's behaviors.
+By observing and interacting with these human-like agents, we can better understand ourselves as humans.
+Within a design context, analyzing how these agents operate in specific scenarios allows designers to uncover insights into potential user behaviors, needs, and experiences\cite{hong_conceptualization_2017,mcginn_datadriven_2008}, making the embodied agents an inspirational design probe in the user-centred design process.

-Numerous studies have already proposed embodied agents' capable of simulating human-like behaviors within virtual environments.
-Agents can actively interact with objects and other agents in the simulation environment\cite{noauthor_generative_nodate}\cite{wang_humanoid_2023}\cite{lin_agentsims_2023} or continuously learn new behaviors guided by predefined tasks in the environment\cite{wang_voyager_2023}\cite{fan_minedojo_2022}.
+Numerous studies have proposed that embodied agents can simulate human-like behaviors within virtual environments.
+Agents can actively interact with objects and other agents in the simulation environment\cite{noauthor_generative_nodate,wang_humanoid_2023,lin_agentsims_2023} or continuously learn new behaviors guided by predefined tasks in the environment\cite{wang_voyager_2023,fan_minedojo_2022}.

-One of the foremost objectives in the development of embodied agents is to enhance their behavior's similarity to human actions within the simulation environment\cite{zhu_ghost_2023}\cite{chen_llm-empowered_2023}\cite{du_improving_2023}\cite{zhang_building_2024}.
+One of the foremost objectives in the development of embodied agents is to enhance their behavior's similarity to human actions within the simulation environment\cite{zhu_ghost_2023,chen_llm-empowered_2023,du_improving_2023,zhang_building_2024}.
 Real humans exhibit a wide array of personality traits and corresponding behavior patterns\cite{zuckerman_psychobiology_1991} that dynamically evolve through interacting with the external world\cite{ghasem-aghaee_cognitive_2007}.
-However, current embodied agents show a constrained range of personality expressions and, notably, their behaviors and personalities do not undergo evolution over time via continuous interaction with the simulation environments.
-In previous sandbox simulation studies, there are seldom instances of the personality evolution process occurring without task-oriented guidance.Agents that do not undergo continuous evolution seem to experience each day as one long moment, repeating itself over and over.
+However, current embodied agents show a constrained range of personality expressions.
+However, their behaviors and personalities do not undergo evolution over time via continuous interaction with the simulation environments.
+In previous sandbox simulation studies, there are seldom instances of the personality evolution process occurring without task-oriented guidance.
+Agents that do not undergo continuous evolution seem to experience each day as one long moment, repeating itself repeatedly.